magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 We have to make a choice and we need to be coherent with it, so we don't disorient the readers of our code.
-But be prepared to read all the other three form in the wild.
+But be prepared to read all the other three forms in the wild.

 > NOTE 8: [Shane Kilkelly](https://github.com/ShaneKilkelly) suggested
 > me to use the third form, `(goog.Uri.parse (str s))`, because